Thorney Lezons or Leissons

 Suffolk Archives hold some 14th, 15th and 18th century court rolls and court books, other 14th century manorial court rolls are held at the Bodleian Library Oxford.

 1727 – Judith Countess of Jersey of the manor of Thorney Lezons.
-NL suggests that in the early 18th century the Judith being referred to was Judith Herne, daughter of Frederick Herne, she married William Villers, 2nd Earl of the Island of Jersey.
+The Judith being referred to was Judith Herne, daughter of Frederick Herne, she married William Villiers, 2nd Earl of Jersey.
 She died on 22nd July 1735.
-Her husband had died in 1721 so this was when Judith inherited the manor.
+Her husband had died in 1721 so this was when Judith would have inherited the manor.

 1797 Earl of Jersey